vijayrajpanchall/matic-docs/docs/miden/design/main.md

 ![vm_trace.png](../assets/design/vm_trace.png)

-As can be seen from the image above, decoder, stack, and range checker components use dedicated sets of columns, while all chiplets share the same $18$ columns.
+As can be seen from the above, decoder, stack, and range checker components use dedicated sets of columns, while all chiplets share the same $18$ columns.
 To differentiate between chiplets, we use a set of binary selector columns, a combination of which uniquely identifies each chiplet.

 In addition to the components described previously, execution trace also contains $2$ system columns: